qazirashid/build_git/README.md

     git clone https://github.com/git/git.git ./

-Then look at the log in reverse order.
+Then look at the log in reverse order and get the first commit message and commit hash.

-    git log --reverse
+    git log --reverse -n 1

 and it yeilds the output.